vnmakarov/mir/c2mir/README.md

   ![C to MIR](c2mir.svg)

-  C to MIR compiler can be use as a library to make it as a part of your code.
+  C to MIR compiler can be used as a library to make it as a part of your code.
 The compiler can be used as a separate program as usual C compiler.